pharshagowd/pharshagowd/README.md

 # Harshavardhan
 **`Data Analyst/Data Visualizer`**

 Process oriented Data Analyst / BI Developer with 8+ years’ experience in Banking and B2B retail e-commerce.
-Experienced in interpreting and analyzing data using SQL, Tableau, R and Excel to drive Insights, Analytics, and BI needed to guide decisions.
+Experienced in interpreting and analyzing data using R, SQL, Tableau and Excel to drive Insights, Analytics, and BI needed to guide decisions.

 ---
 ### Languages and Tools